There is no question that Denver is one of the coolest cities in the United States. And these amazing day trips from Denver add to the city’s appeal!

 There are also some beautiful reservoirs in the basin, including Antero, Terryall, and Eleven Mile, the latter of which is particularly good for ice fishing in the winter.

 Distance from Denver: 147 miles (2 hours, 2 minutes)

 If you are captivated by unique scenery that demands extra effort and hiking skills to get to in order to experience its beauty, then Hanging Lake is the place to visit!

 This one-mile uphill trail is quite a challenging trek due to its rocky terrain, but the final views are well worth the effort!

-The trail leads to the turquoise Hanging Lake, which seems to be dangling from Glenwood Canyon cliffs that surround it.
+The trail leads to the turquoise Hanging Lake, which seems to be dangling from the Glenwood Canyon cliffs that surround it.
 Do note that swimming is not permitted in the lake.

-The trail offers few lookout points which reward you with one-of-a-kind scenery of cascades and surrounding lush greenery.
+The trail offers a few lookout points which reward you with one-of-a-kind scenery of cascades and surrounding lush greenery.

 Distance from Denver: 15 miles (23 minutes)

 Golden is another historic city that will mesmerize you with its rich heritage and force you to travel back in time.
 History enthusiasts will enjoy a walk through the Colorado Railroad Museum, which will permit you to get on board a historic train!